Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Exclude SOC Logs
 ~~~~~~~~~~~~~~~~

-As of 2.4, SOC logs are now being ingested.
-Dashboards will exclude this data by default.
-Disabling the option will include SOC data.
+Dashboards also excludes SOC diagnostic logs by default.
+If you disable this option, then you can use Dashboards to query your SOC diagnostic logs.

 Automatic Refresh Interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~